 Niketan offers these children care on a cognitive, social, emotional and medical level.
 We offer a care package to children spanning from birth to young adult.
-This care package consists of: early intervention, appropriate education, physiotherapy, vocational training, providing study/work places and community care.
+This care package consists of: early intervention, special education, physiotherapy, vocational training, providing study/work places and community care.
 In addition, we offer practical support at home, healthy meals, travel expenses and professional support.
-In 2018 we reached out to 558 children.
+In 2019 we reached out to 574 children.

 The projects are operated by the Bangladeshi NGO DRRA and are all supervised and supported with expert knowledge by Niketan.